Jonathan Dayton High School: History

-Springfield Township became one of the six constituent municipalities of the Union County Regional High School District when it was established, joining Berkeley Heights, Clark, Garwood, Kenilworth and Mountainside.
-The district opened for students in September 1937, with the district's first facility being Jonathan Dayton Regional High School, the predecessor of the current school.
 Amid conflict between the constituent municipalities about financing a district described as "the highest-spending regional high school in the state" and anger from residents impacted by the closure of David Brearley High School, a referendum was held in May 1996 in which voters approved a proposal to breakup the regional district.
-With the district's dissolution at the end of the 1996-97 school year Jonathan Dayton High School was turned over to the Springfield Public Schools, which became a K-12 district.
+With the district's dissolution at the end of the 1996–97 school year Jonathan Dayton High School was turned over to the Springfield Public Schools, which became a K-12 district.